Emphasis on Safety: Transforming the Culture of New York's Subway System - Denison Consulting

 IMPACT: Zoom out.
 The final step is impact—a results and assessment phase.
 How did the intervention succeed or fail?
 How did it impact the organization as a whole (including customer perception and bottom line)?
 What needs to happen next to capitalize on the successes and overcome the failures to further the overarching goals?

 MTA’s FASTRACK project led to a nearly 50% reduction in accidents, an almost 5% increase in on-time departures and arrivals, and an estimated $16.7M in savings due to improved productivity during repair projects.
-Initial resistance from customers turned to support as the results became evident: increased safety y improved service.
+Initial resistance from customers turned to support as the results became evident: increased safety and improved service.

 Key Lessons